 Kim Ferguson is the Student Retention and Success initiative Coordinator.
 With over twenty five years of experience in government and the private sector, Kim decided to formalise her experiences and undertook a Bachelor of Management in 2011.
-Graduating with Distinction in 2014, Kim was also the recipient of a University of Ballarat Leadership Award, a University of Ballarat Gold Volunteer Award, and an Award of Excellence for Academic Achievement from the Business School.
-Her experience as a Student Mentor, along with her memories of being a new student juggling family responsibilities, makes her a strong advocate for the student experiences addressed through the Retention and Success initiative.
+Graduating with Distinction, Kim was also the recipient of a University of Ballarat Leadership Award, a University of Ballarat Gold Volunteer Award, and an Award of Excellence for Academic Achievement from the Business School.
+Her experience as a Student Mentor, along with her memories of being a new student juggling studies and family responsibilities makes her a strong advocate for the student experiences addressed through the Retention and Success initiative.
 Kim is an approachable and passionate member of the initiative and happy to accept ideas and suggestions from staff and students.
 Please do not hesitate to contact her directly.

 Associate Dean Teaching Quality, School of Arts